MinaPecheux/Advent-Of-Code/2019/Python/README.md

 Compared to the previous Intcode interpreter, we need to add a new mode, called the "relative" mode, that allows for address references with a relative base (that can be modified) and the ``offset_relative_base`` to update this aforementioned relative base.
 I've also added a debug mode to show the instructions execution process step by step and I've cleaned up the code to better use the ``ProgramInstance``'s own variables.

 *Note: the code could probably be further optimized... it takes about 7 seconds to solve Part II.
 Even though this is not that bad, it would be nice to have a faster execution (the JS code I talked about earlier gives me the answer instantaneously: fancy!).*

+## Day 10: Monitoring Station

+#### Answers
+**Part I: 280 • Part II: 706**

+*Disclaimer: my first solution for Part I was really ugly...
+I've drawn inspiration from [kcon1](https://www.reddit.com/user/kcon1/)'s answer on the reddit thread, [over here](https://www.reddit.com/r/adventofcode/comments/e8p9zz/2019_day_10_part_2_python_how_to_approach_part_2/) for Part I. Part II is loosely inspired by his/her suggestion.*

+Overall, the solution relies on tools I've already mentioned before: classes, ``dict``s, ``set``s, ``list``s...
+One thing to note, however, is that we use the fact that Python ``set``s are unordered collections of *unique* items: whenever you add an item to the set, if it is already there, then the collection won't actually be updated.

+This allows us to "overwrite" the asteroids that all have the same angle to the reference asteroid, in ``compute_asteroid_sights()``, and therefore to essentially "mask" the ones that are hidden.